mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 its packets to a concentrator.
 The concentrator decrypts the packets received over the QUIC connection and forwards them to their final destination.
-It also receives the packets destined to the client and tunnels them through the QUIC session.
+It also receives the packets destined to the client and tunnels them through the QUIC connection.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
                                                        +-------------+